garrandall/popular-music-data/tracks/no-matter-what-badfinger.md

 No matter what you are
 I will always be with you
 Doesn't matter what you do, girl
-Ooh girl, with you
+Oh girl, with you

 No matter what you do
 I will always be around
 Won't you tell me what you found, girl
-Ooh girl, won't you?
+Oh girl, won't you?

 Knock down the old grey wall